yxlin/yxlin.github.io/_docs/basics/leastsq.md

 ## Responses, Choices, and Accuracy
-In a typical psychological task, participants respond usually by entering their response via pressing some keys on a computer keyboard.
-For example, pressing "z" for option 1, and "/" for option 2.
-This action is recorded, in every trial.
-Researchers can then later infer which option participants have chosen in every single trial.
+In a typical psychological task, participants respond by pressing pressing some keys via a device, such as customised key pad, a computer keyboard, a computer mouse, or a touch screen.
+For example, one can configure pressing "z" for option 1, and "/" for option 2.
+This action then is recorded for every response trial.
+Researchers then later infer which option participants have chosen in every single trial.

-Note that participants may commit to choose option 1, (optio 2); however, a stimulus could belong to option 2.
+Note that participants may commit to choose option 1, (or option 2); however, a stimulus could belong to option 2 (or option 1).
 This is an outcome of mismatch.
 This brings us to the idea of matching responses to stimuli.

 In other words, a response, in a binary task, could result in two different outcomes, correct or incorrect.
 For example in a two-choice lexical